-A. You should contact Alan Burton Newman PLC immediately.
+You should contact Alan Burton Newman PLC immediately.
 Because if you are “the first to report” it to the appropriate government agency, you could receive up to 30% of the monies that the government recoups.
 This could mean millions of dollars for youAnswer

-Q. If I file a whistleblower complaint with an appropriate government agency, can the employer terminate me for filing the complaint?
+If I file a whistleblower complaint with an appropriate government agency, can the employer terminate me for filing the complaint?

-A. No. The employer can not terminate you for filing the complaint even if the government does not adopt your complaint or sue the company.
+No. The employer can not terminate you for filing the complaint even if the government does not adopt your complaint or sue the company.

-Q. Can I sue the company even if the government decided not to sue?
+Can I sue the company even if the government decided not to sue?

-For example, a pharmaceutical company manufactures drugs, which do not comply with GMP, and sells the products to a distribution company, which in turn sells to the patients, which is paid for by Medicare.
-This is a very difficult to prove that the product is so defective as to be useless or dangerous.
-Under recent court decision, the employee was not allowed to file a whistleblower suit without such evidence.
-However, the whistleblower may be protected against “retaliatory” termination if the claim is made in good faith for a legitimate public policy purpose such as to protect the public even if the government has suffered no monetary loss.
+You should contact Alan Burton Newman, PLC immediately.
+If a pharmaceutical company fails to comply with GMP, is the end users’ health and safety is at risk.
+It is vital to contact an experienced attorney to guide you through this complex process.
+It is difficult to prove that the product is so defective that it is useless or dangerous.
+Under recent court decision, an employee was not allowed to file a whistleblower suit without such evidence.
+However, the whistleblower may be protected against “retaliatory” termination if the claim is made in good faith for a legitimate public policy purpose, such as to protect the public even if the government has suffered no monetary loss.

 My boss is cheating on his expense account.
 What should I do?

 What evidence do I have to have to win a whistleblower case?

 Each case is different.
 I will personally discuss with you the facts of your case, what additional facts we need to find, the likelihood of prevailing, and the money you may expect to receive.

 Understand your rights and your legal options with the help of Attorney Alan Burton Newman.
 Call Mr. Newman’s office at (310) 986-2792 or send an online contact form for a free case evaluation.